Plant DetailShow Menu

 Tags:

-#thorns#arching#evergreen#full sun tolerant#green flowers#native perennials#piedmont#shade garden#tendrils#woody#winter interest#riparian#fall interest#security plant#showy fruits#moist soil#privacy#fire extreme flammability#herbaceous#NC native#summer flowers#deer browsing plant#deer resistant#woody vine#dioecious#small and large mammals#thickets#native garden#fruits fall#summer interest#spring interest#native vine#acidic soils tolerant#screening#pollinator plant#nesting sites#flowers late spring#flowers midsummer#fruits summer#food source summer#cover year-round#fruits spring#food source fall#flowers early summer#food source spring#food source herbage#food source nectar#food source pollen#shiny leaves#flowering vine#evergreen vine#humidity tolerant#sandy soils tolerant#wet soils tolerant#bird friendly#dry soils tolerant#food source soft mast fruit#vine#Piedmont Mountains FACU#Coastal FACU#partial shade tolerant#shade flowers#non-toxic for horses#non-toxic for dogs#winter fruits#non-toxic for cats#Audubon#coastal plant#perennial#food source winter#boggy sites#wildlife friendly#prickles
+#thorns#arching#evergreen#full sun tolerant#green flowers#native perennial#piedmont#shade garden#tendrils#woody#winter interest#riparian#fall interest#security plant#showy fruits#moist soil#privacy#fire extreme flammability#herbaceous#NC native#summer flowers#deer browsing plant#deer resistant#woody vine#dioecious#small and large mammals#thickets#native garden#fruits fall#summer interest#spring interest#native vine#acidic soils tolerant#screening#pollinator plant#nesting sites#flowers late spring#flowers midsummer#fruits summer#food source summer#cover year-round#fruits spring#food source fall#flowers early summer#food source spring#food source herbage#food source nectar#food source pollen#shiny leaves#flowering vine#evergreen vine#humidity tolerant#sandy soils tolerant#wet soils tolerant#bird friendly#dry soils tolerant#food source soft mast fruit#vine#Piedmont Mountains FACU#Coastal FACU#partial shade tolerant#shade flowers#non-toxic for horses#non-toxic for dogs#winter fruits#non-toxic for cats#Audubon#coastal plant#perennial#food source winter#boggy sites#wildlife friendly#prickles

 Cultivars / Varieties: